Hooli-Strike-Team/Group1_Project/WEEKLY_STATUS.md

 * To Do
   * Matt: Continue work on js sudoku implementation
   * Micah: Create a user-experience graph using the mock-up pages designed by Tory and Paul.
-Expecting to complete this effort circa Thursday 14Mar2023.
+Expecting to complete this effort circa Tuesday 14Mar2023.
   * Ben: Figure out GitHub
   * Paul: draft Home Page and Achievements Page for Project Milestone 4
   * Tory: draft Home Page and Achievements Page for Project Milestone 4